anttikissa/geobase/README.md

 ### CREATE `{ type: '...', id: ..., timestamp, ...attributes }

 Tells a listening client that an object was created.
+Generally a client should treat this in the same way as an UPDATE command, but sometimes it may be useful to know which objects were newly created while you were connected to the server.

 ### DELETE `{ type: '...', id: ..., timestamp }`